Kratom Guides

 Painkillers have a very high affinity for causing addiction because they provide release from a visceral form of discomfort — chronic pain.

-Kratom is a powerful painkiller, so it’s very easy to see how someone may become addicted to its effects.
-If you’re in constant pain and discomfort, your body is going to want to perform whatever action that manages to remove that pain and discomfort.
+Kratom is a powerful painkiller and gives feelings of euphoria, so it’s very easy to see how someone may become addicted to its effects.
+If you’re in constant pain and discomfort, your body is going to want to perform whatever action that manages to remove it.

 Despite the potential for addiction, many people turn to kratom to manage their pain because it’s significantly less addictive than prescription opiates like OxyContin, codeine, Demerol, Dilaudid, Percocet, and others.
 Nearly 10% of people prescribed opiate painkillers will become addicted.

-The high potential for addiction and death from an overdose on prescription medications is one of the primary reasons people turn to kratom instead.
+The high potential for addiction and death from an overdose on prescription medications is one of the primary reasons people turn to kratom.
 While the risk of addiction to this herb is genuine, it’s considered much safer overall.
-It’s much easier to avoid or escape the grips of addiction to this natural substance than pharmaceutical opiates.

 Long-term use of kratom can lead to dependency, tolerance, and a more severe form of addiction (physical addiction).